Pause now. Relax. Set your Intention.

 To begin, prepare your space for yoga and meditation.

 Create an altar that reflects your gratitude for the past year and your hopes for the future.
-Have a small card available for writing a New Year's intention and sage or incense (you can buy it at Whole Foods or a health food store or even online).
+Have a a note card or index card available for writing a New Year's intention and sage or incense (you can buy sage or incense at your local health food store or Whole Foods or online).

-After some practice to open your body and clear your mind, find a comfortable seat in front of a candle or fireplace.
+After some relaxation and centering to calm your body and clear your mind, find a comfortable seat in front of a candle or fireplace.

-Take a moment to pause and bring to mind what you have gratitude for over the past year.
+Take a moment to bring to mind what you have gratitude for over the past year.
 Savor your gratitude.
+Spend a few minutes journaling.
+At the top of your page write: "I am grateful _____________________... and then continue to write down what ever flows through you.

-Then, with an attitude of kindness and forgiveness, write down on a piece of paper, something you want to release, something you don’t want to take into the next season, or next year, with you.
-Mentally agree to let it go as you write it down.
+Then, with an attitude of kindness and forgiveness, write down on a piece of paper, something you no longer want to spend energy on.
+Something that is no longer nourishing or serving you (a habit, a behavior, a 'thing', a depleting routine, an old story line).
+Something you don’t want to continue energizing, carrying or clinging to in the next season, or next year.

-Enjoy this beautiful sage blessing that is base intentions of this ceremony:
+Enjoy this beautiful sage blessing that is base intention for cleansing with sage:

 May your hands be cleansed, that they create beautiful things.